Our Story and Marriage Boundaries

 Want to know the questions I asked Jeff during our courtship?

-Enjoy my book “Waiting While Dating: Christian Couples Who Kept God First From Courtship To Marriage” On Amazon, Kindle and Audible (Narrated by Jeff and Lindsey)!
+Enjoy my book “Waiting While Dating: Christian Couples Who Kept God First From Courtship To Marriage” On Amazon, Kindle and coming soon on Audible!

 Also check out the Waiting While Dating book launch event here!